Refinance Your Mortgage To Avoid Foreclosure: Understanding Your Options

 - Principal forgiveness: If your lender does this for you, a portion of your outstanding balance is forgiven.
 The most likely scenario for this to take place is when you owe more on your home than it’s worth.

+Although a loan modification can be helpful to avoid foreclosure, it’s important to understand the long-term effects on your credit score.
 Depending on the circumstances surrounding your modification, your credit score may or may not be impacted.
-In the case of being impacted by a disaster declaration, there’s more likelihood of leniency in terms of credit effects.
-Every situation is different, so be sure to ask your servicer how this will impact your credit history going forward.
+In the case of being impacted by a natural disaster declaration, there’s more likelihood of leniency in terms of credit impact.
+But on the other hand, if your lender believes the original terms of your loan weren’t met and there's another reason for missing payments, that could have a negative impact on your credit score.
+Every situation is different, so be sure to ask your servicer how this will impact your credit history going forward before accepting a modification.

 It’s important to note that in any case, your servicer doesn’t have to give you a modification.
 It has to be approved.
 Typically, you have to show some sort of financial hardship.
-This is a good time to talk approval.
+This is a good time to talk about approval and all financial options.

 How Can I Get Approved For Mortgage Loan Modification?

 If you’re considering a modification of your mortgage, the first step is to raise your hand and ask for help.
-Rocket Mortgage® clients can begin by filling out an application.
-The application process is going to very depending on your reason for requesting mortgage assistance.
+Rocket Mortgage clients can begin by filling out an application.
+The application process is going to vary depending on your reason for requesting mortgage assistance.
 However, in general, be prepared to share:

 - Income documentation